 The Swiss Football Association (Schweizerischer Fussballverband/Association Suisse de Football or SFV-ASF) is one of the biggest and most popular sporting associations in multilingual Switzerland, defending the interests of Swiss football nationally and internationally in the political, economic and social arenas.

-The SFV-ASF, a financially independent body that does not require public funding, promotes both grassroots and élite football while attaching particular importance to the youth element.
+The SFV-ASF, a financially independent body that does not require public funding, promotes both grassroots and elite football while attaching particular importance to the youth element.
 It can look back with legitimate pride on more than 100 years of history – a fluctuating timeline perhaps, but one showing more highs than lows on the pitch, especially in recent years.
-Indeed, there is a major peak where Switzerland won the FIFA U-17 World Cup in Nigeria in November 2009.
+Indeed, a major peak was attained when Switzerland won the FIFA U-17 World Cup in Nigeria in November 2009.

-Qualification for the 1994 FIFA World Cup finals after a 32-year absence from the global showpiece, followed by the country's first participation at the UEFA European Championship – in England two years later – indicated the progress being made at senior level.
-These foundations were built on as the national team qualified successfully for UEFA EURO 2004 in Portugal and for the 2006 World Cup in Germany under coach Jakob Kuhn, and later for the 2010 World Cup with Ottmar Hitzfeld at the helm.
-In between times, the Swiss co-hosted, with Austria, the UEFA EURO 2008 final round.
+Qualification for the 1994 FIFA World Cup after a 28-year absence from the global showpiece, followed by the country's first participation at the UEFA European Championship – in England two years later – indicated the progress being made at senior level.
+These foundations were built on as the national team qualified successfully for UEFA EURO 2004 in Portugal and the 2006 World Cup in Germany under coach Jakob Kuhn, and later for the 2010 and 2014 global finals with Ottmar Hitzfeld at the helm.
+In between times, the Swiss had co-hosted, together with Austria, UEFA EURO 2008.

-A number of Swiss clubs have caught the eye in European competition.
-BSC Young Boys from the Swiss federal capital Berne were the first to impress, reaching the semi-finals of the European Champion Clubs' Cup in 1959.
-FC Zürich has since matched that performance on two occasions.
-FC Basel 1893, meanwhile, have been a towering monument to Swiss football down the years, advancing as far as the UEFA Champions League second group stage in 2002/03.
-Grasshopper-Club and Servette FC are other world-renowned teams produced by this Alpine nation.
+A number of Swiss clubs have caught the eye in European competition too.
+BSC Young Boys from the Swiss federal capital Berne were the first to impress, advancing to the semi-finals of the European Champion Clubs' Cup in 1959.
+FC Zürich subseqently matched that performance on two occasions.
+FC Basel 1893, meanwhile, have been a towering monument to Swiss football down the years, progressing as far as the UEFA Champions League second group stage in 2002/03 and then journeying to the semi-finals of the 2012/13 UEFA Europa League, where they succumbed over two legs to Chelsea FC, the eventual winners.
+Grasshopper Club Zürich, BSC Young Boys and Servette FC are other world-renowned teams produced by this Alpine nation.

-Organised football in Switzerland has undergone a tremendous expansion, and today more than 240,000 players are active across some 1,500 local associations.
-Under the aegis of the SFV-AFS, the game is played by about 12,800 teams.
-If for the vast majority the sport is merely a hobby, for a small number of élite players football is beyond a question of goals, points and keeping physically fit; it represents an opportunity to pursue international victories, fame and wealth.
+Organised football in Switzerland has undergone a tremendous expansion, and today more than 240,000 players are active across 1,500-plus local associations.
+Under the aegis of the SFV-AFS, the game is played by over 12,800 sides.
+If, for the vast majority, the sport is merely a hobby, for a small number of elite players football is beyond a question of goals, points and keeping physically fit; it represents an opportunity to pursue international victories, fame and wealth.

-The SFV-AFS has played a full part in the football story.
-UEFA (Nyon) and FIFA (Zurich) have their headquarters in Switzerland, and not only was UEFA founded in the country in 1954, but the then SFV-AFS president Gustav Wiederkehr had a significant role in the consolidation and growth of the fledgling institution.
-Wiederkehr served as UEFA President between 1962 and 1972.
+The SFV-AFS has performed a weighty role in the football story.
+UEFA (Nyon) and FIFA (Zurich) also have their headquarters in Switzerland, and not only was UEFA founded in the country in 1954, but the then SFV-AFS president Gustav Wiederkehr made a significant contribution to the consolidation and growth of the fledgling institution, serving as UEFA President between 1962 and 1972.